HariSekhon/Knowledge-Base/kubernetes-production-ready-checklist.md

 ### Resource Quotas per Namespace

-On multi-tenant Kubernetes clusters, create a namespace for each app / team and limit the amount of CPU and RAM resources they are allowed to request from Kubernetes scheduler in their [app resource requests](#app-resources).
+On multi-tenant Kubernetes clusters, create a namespace for each app / team and limit the amount of CPU and RAM resources they are allowed to request from the cluster's Kubernetes scheduler in their [app resource requests](#app-resources).

+This will prevent one team or app from greedily using up all the cluster resources and allow for better resource planning.

 [HariSekhon/Kubernetes-configs - resource-quota.yaml](https://github.com/HariSekhon/Kubernetes-configs/blob/master/resource-quota.yaml)